 Web Application Testing Tips

-To create a distributed load, there are a "workplace" to run the tests and the agents that create the load.
-Agents can be located anywhere as for their work you will need access to the test site and the link to the user’s "workplace."
-This allows you to scale and distribute the load simulating the work of the required number of users.
-You can also change the speed of an individual virtual user that allows you to simulate, for example, the behavior of slow-moving users accessing the application through 3G networks.
+To create a distributed load, there is a "workplace" to run the tests and the agents that create the load.
+Agents can be located anywhere as for their work you will need access to the test site and the link to the user's "workplace."
+This lets you to scale and distribute the load simulating the work of the required number of users.
+You can also change the speed of an individual virtual user that lets you to simulate, for example, the behavior of slow-moving users accessing the application through 3G networks.